detrout/woldlab-rna-seq/docs/overview.rst

 ============

 This is our RNA-Seq processing pipeline based on the work of the ENCODE3 RNA-Seq working group.
-The official pipeline is designed to run on DNA-Nexus, and is available at `long-rna-seq-pipeline`_.
+The official pipeline was designed to run on DNA-Nexus, and is available at `long-rna-seq-pipeline`_.
+There is a newer pipeline designed to run with `cromwell`_ on several common environments available at `rna-seq pipeline`_

-We already had a compute cluster and running `HT-Condor`_ and so I ported logic and arguments of the official pipeline to use the HT-Condor dagman workflow manager.
+We already had a compute cluster and running `HT-Condor`_ and so I ported logic and arguments of the official pipeline to use the HT-Condor's `DAGMan`_ workflow language.
+We believe that DAGMan offers some advantages over what is possible with `cromwell`_'s WDL workflow language.

 We have primarily used this software to process Illumina style short reads ranging from 30 to 150 bases in either single or paired end